-Fountain holds the world record for the fastest V-bottom boat, at just over 160 mph.
-The fun part of that from your perspective and mine is that Fountain translates the technology that allows that kind of speed into the company’s other boats, like the new Fountain 38 LX – the LX denoting luxury.
+Fountain holds the world record for the fastest V-bottom boat, at just over 170 mph.
+The fun part of that from your perspective and Fountain’s is that the company translates the technology that allows that kind of speed into its other boats, like the new Fountain 38 LX (the LX denoting luxury).

-Each LX also uses Latham Marine steering (about $5,000) with the power to make your 38 LX drive like a car.
+Each LX comes standard with Latham Marine power steering (about $5,000) to make your 38 LX drive like a car.

-Don’t let the fancy interior, comfortable seating at helm and transom, and racing heritage fool you.
-Taking off the cushions and back rests equates to taking off the gloves as far as the fish are concerned.
-You’ll find everything you’d expect on a no-nonsense offshore fishing boat aboard the 38 LX.
-Loads of storage, four in-gunwale and two in-transom rod holders augment the seven across the back of the top.
-Several compartments store removable tackle boxes, and each of the in-deck fish boxes will easily accommodate a few 60-pound yellowfin.
-The 50-gallon livewell in the transom also makes switching out baits quick and easy.
+With that said, don’t let the fancy interior, comfortable seating at helm and transom, and racing heritage fool you.
+Taking off the cushions and backrests equates to taking off the gloves as far as the fish are concerned.
+You’ll find everything aboard the 38 LX you’d expect on a no-nonsense offshore fishing boat.
+Loads of storage for your belongings, as well as 13 rods, removable tackle boxes and huge, in-deck fish boxes, assure you’ll not run out of space for anything aboard.

-Whether you prefer trolling, anchoring over a good patch of bottom or drifting in a beam sea, the 38 LX rolled gently and softly.
+Whether you prefer trolling, anchoring over a good patch of bottom or drifting in a beam sea, the 38 LX will treat you gently.
 This hull carries a wider beam than many performance boats, and that helps maximize roll stability.
-Fountain claims the steps also help cushion the roll on each side, and I believe they help attenuate chine slap, allowing the 38 LX to roll more quietly than nonventilated boats.
+The steps also cushion the roll on each side and help attenuate chine slap, allowing the 38 LX to roll more quietly than nonventilated boats.

 Belowdecks, Fountain provides full 6-foot-5-inch headroom, and that’s just the start of the yacht-quality interior.
-The galley’s Corian counters, polished stainless-steel sink, ceramic cooktop, stereo, plasma TV and microwave, plus spacious V-berth with stand-up head with shower, make it a pleasure for a couple to weekend aboard.
+The galley’s Corian counters, polished stainless-steel sink, ceramic cooktop, stereo, plasma TV, and microwave, plus spacious V-berth with stand-up head with shower, make it a pleasure for a couple to weekend aboard.
 Overall, you’ll be hard-pressed to find a better-handling, faster or more luxurious 38-foot sport-fishing boat.